How Are Property Taxes Computed?

 After determining your apartment’s taxable size – based on your city’s arnona calculation method – the next step is to determine the arnona rate on a per square meter basis.
 Each city has a different tax rate, and the rates fluctuate greatly; for example, Beit Shemesh’s tax rate is about half of Jerusalem.
 Some cities have multiple districts, each with its own tax rate.
 In addition, some cities have different tax rates based on the size of the apartment.
 For example, in Jerusalem there is one rate for units below 120 sqm and a higher rate for units that are above 120 sqm.
 To make matters even more complicated, in Jerusalem, different building types have different tax rates.
 For example, the tax rate in a stucco-faced shikun building is lower than in a stone-faced building.
 One last twist: discounts are available to various demographics, including senior citizens, people with health-related issues or special needs, and indigent families.

-Jerusalem has historically used the most conservative measuring approach of only including net usable space, but there is currently a movement to expand the calculation method to include the apartments’ internal and external walls.
+Jerusalem has historically used the most conservative measuring approach of only including net usable space (and it charges a 50% rate on the storage space, e.g. a 10 sqm machsan would add 5 sqm to the property's total size on the arnona bill), but there is a movement to expand the calculation method to include the apartments’ internal and external walls.

-Although this proposal is facing considerable resistance, there is a good chance that this broader calculation method will pass, as it will fill the city’s coffers in multiple ways.
+Although this proposal is facing considerable resistance, if this broader calculation method gets approved, it will fill the city’s coffers in multiple ways.
 First, the average apartment will suddenly grow by about 10%, thus increasing taxes by 10%.
 In addition, many apartments are currently just below the 120 sqm threshold, and going above 120 sqm will raise the unit’s tax rate by about 20%.
-So not only will all apartment dwellers have to pay more taxes, but many people will also have to pay a higher tax rate.

 Thank you to Peretz Silverman, who – when I heard that he was researching his own tax bill – generously agreed to research and co-write this article.